pietdevries94/Kabisa/README.md

 ## Guessing game

 To start a quessing game, you first need to post an empty request to `/quote-game`.
 You will receive three quotes and three authors, both sorted alphabetically.
 The goal of the game is to match which author wrote which quote.
-This response needs to be send within a minute to `/quote-game/{id}/answer`.
+This response needs to be send within five minutes to `/quote-game/{id}/answer`.
 For the exact JSON objects needed for this game, please refer to openapi.yaml.

 ## How to run